Rosengate/sigil/README.md

 ## <a name='why'></a> Why
 I wrote `rosengate/exedra` back 4 years ago because i couldn't find a framework that can exactly do what I wanted, like hierarchically nest a routing beneath another routing.
 Also `exedra` never want to be another full-fledged framework.
-It's just a microframework and I always promote the use of tons of amazing php packages out there.
+It's just a microframework and I always advocate for the use of tons of amazing php packages out there.
 Then I built a phpdoc based routing controller component and since then writing a code with `exedra` became a bliss than ever.
-But building things from microframework can be daunting as I always needed an ORM, validation, error handling and so on (I always find myself using Elqouent)
+But building things from microframework can be daunting as I always needed an ORM, validation, error handling, and many other tools out there (I always find myself using Elqouent).

-I use exedra with laravel on one of my project and I am starting to think that this is kinda possible.
+Then at one point I became so used with laravel and decided to try it with exedra.
+I was starting to think that this is kinda possible.
-Then PHP8 came with a news so good i've been waiting for years.
+Then PHP8 came with a news so good I've been waiting for years.
 Attributes/Annotation.
 So I decided to just port it for laravel and see how it goes here. <3

 ## <a name='feedbacks'></a> Feedbacks
 - Feel free to throw in feedbacks through github issues.